Liner Notes

 Then 1991 hit, and things were back to how they should have been, at least for a little while.

-On the harder rock front, Alice Cooper released the mediocre Hey Stoopid and Metallica, after five years of waiting, put out their self-titled "black album."
-The fact that this sold several million copies and spawned several singles aside, Metallica turned out to be that band's most successful and accessible release, cutting down the indulgences and speed-freak thrash and upping the emotion just a little bit.
-No matter what else they do, "Enter Sandman" will be the song the band is forever remembered for.
-Also in 1991, Guns 'n' Roses released the Use Your Illusion albums, of which one-quarter of the songs were brilliant.
+The Red Hot Chili Peppers' landmark Blood Sugar Sex Magik album established their stardom with "Under the Bridge" and "Give It Away," while Alice Cooper released the mediocre Hey Stoopid and Metallica, after five years of waiting, put out their self-titled "black album."
+Metallica turned out to be that band's most successful and accessible release, cutting down the indulgences and speed-freak thrash and adding a dose of heart.
+Also in 1991, Guns 'n' Roses released the highly-anticipated Use Your Illusion albums, of which one-quarter of the songs were brilliant.

-It wouldn't have been the 90s without a few one-hit wonder pop singles; these included EMF's "Unbelievable," Crystal Waters' "Gypsy Woman (She's Homeless)," Jesus Jones' "Right Here Right Now," Right Said Fred's "I'm Too Sexy" and Seal's "Crazy" (not a one-hit wonder, but a great song).
-The Spin Doctors also hit it big for a while with Pocket Full of Kryptonite and Suzanne Vega came out with "Tom's Diner."
+It wouldn't have been the 90s without a few one-hit wonder pop singles; these included EMF's "Unbelievable," Crystal Waters' "Gypsy Woman (She's Homeless)," Jesus Jones' "Right Here, Right Now," Right Said Fred's "I'm Too Sexy" and Seal's "Crazy" (not a one-hit wonder, but a great song).
+The Spin Doctors also hit it big with Pocket Full of Kryptonite, Siouxsie and the Banshees had a minor hit with "Kiss Them For Me" and Suzanne Vega came out with "Tom's Diner."

 All content © The Daily Vault unless otherwise stated.
 All rights reserved.
 Reproduction of any article or any portion thereof without express written consent of The Daily Vault is prohibited.
 Album covers are the intellectual property of their respective record labels, and are used in the context of reviews and stories for reference purposes only.